Skip to content

 Expired Trade Marks

 You must renew trade marks every ten years.
 If you do not, you can generally register it again.
 Even the original owner will have to submit a new application.
-However, you will lose all exclusivity rights.
+However, you will lose all registered rights.
 So, any legal protection will no longer be applicable for the trade mark concerning the registered area of business.
-Therefore, if you are aware of an expired trade mark, you can apply to register it under your business without any legal repercussions.
+Therefore, if you are aware of an expired trade mark, you may be able to apply to register it under your business without any legal repercussions.

 Key Takeaways